Riaan-Rossouw/DAIAT/CleanData/readme.txt

-All input data, saved in cleaned format.
+All input data (sourced from the 'RawData' folder), saved in cleaned format.